This site requires a more recent version of Adobe Flash Player to function properly.

 Internet & Catalog Orders' revenue growth is faster than American Eagle's mainline stores

 Although Internet & catalog revenues account for just 17% of the company's overall revenues, they have grown at a rapid pace over the past few years.
-During 2009-2014, AEO direct revenues have grown by more than 11% annually driven by growing popularity of online apparel shopping.
-Interestingly, while the overall company struggled in 2014, its direct channel sustained its growth momentum.
-Going forward, this is likely to continue.
+During 2009-2015, AEO direct revenues are estimated to have grown by more than 14% annually driven by growing popularity of online apparel shopping.

 Weak brand loyalty for American Eagle